 Northwoods League Softball will follow these guidelines with regard to the usage of pitchers.

-1. A pitcher shall not exceed a 120 pitch-count in any single game.
-A pitcher cannot begin a new inning after throwing 120 pitches.
-In the event, a starting pitcher, has not allowed a hit, they will not be allowed to begin a new inning after throwing 120 pitches or more.
+1. A pitcher shall not exceed a 150 pitch-count in any single game.
+A pitcher cannot begin a new inning after throwing 150 pitches.
+In the event a starting pitcher has not allowed a hit, they will not be allowed to begin a new inning after throwing 150 pitches or more.

-3. In the event a pitcher pitches in two consecutive games, the total pitch count shall not exceed 180 pitches.
+2. In the event a pitcher pitches in two consecutive games or on two consecutive days, the total pitch count shall not exceed 200 pitches.

-4. In the event a pitcher hits the 35-pitch count in an inning, the Public Address announcer following instruction from the official scorer, shall make an announcement that “the pitcher has thrown 35 pitches this inning.”
-In the event a pitcher reaches the 120-pitch count in a game, the Public Address announcer, following instruction from the official scorer, shall make an announcement that the pitcher has thrown 120 pitches”.
+3. In the event a pitcher reaches the 150-pitch count in a game, the Public Address announcer, following instruction from the official scorer, shall make an announcement that the “pitcher has thrown 150 pitches”.
 The official scorer will have final say with regard to pitch counts.

-5. A game, in which a Club(s) is in violation of the Pitching Guidelines shall result in a loss for the offending Club(s).
+4. A game in which a Club(s) is in violation of the Pitching Guidelines shall result in a loss for the offending Club(s).
 If the nonoffending Club loses the game, their loss will be eliminated.
 All statistics from the game will remain with the exception of the WON/LOSS record.

 For all regular season games, All-Star Games and Showcases, but not including playoff games, all extra innings will begin with a runner on second base.
 The runner at second base will be the player in the batting order position previous to the leadoff batter of the inning (or a substitute for that player).
 By way of example, if the number five hitter in the batting order is due to lead off the 8thth inning of a scheduled seven-inning game, the number four player in the batting order (or a pinch-runner for such player) shall begin the inning on second base.
 Any runner or batter removed from the game for a substitute shall be ineligible to return to the game, as is the case in all circumstances under the Official Playing Rules.